LOS BANOS — An extension to divert a portion of a half-cent sales tax for the salaries of eight first responders heads to voters in November.

 "Unfortunately, much of the violent crime in our city is gang-related.
 Maintaining gang and drug prevention programs is vital to keeping our neighborhoods, schools and parks safe," Brizzee said.

 The city will ask voters to extend Measure A for up to seven years.
-Guintini said he believes Measure A will not need to be used that long, but that time period was agreed to so the city won't have to repeatedly ask for extensions.
+Guintini said he believes Measure A will not needed for that long, but the time period was agreed to so the city won't have to repeatedly ask for extensions.

-City Manager Steve Carrigan said although the details are not worked out yet, he will provide a plan for how the city will gradually move the salaries of the eight emergency services personnel back into the general fund.
+City Manager Steve Carrigan said that although the details are not worked out, he will provide a plan for how the city gradually will move the salaries of the eight emergency services personnel back into the general fund.